-Body fluids, such as blood, plasma (yellow-colored liquid in the blood), and interstitial fluid (fluid between cells) are like seawater – see The Importance of Good Ocean Sea Salt in the Diet – and they contain high concentrations of sodium chloride (the combination is salt) along with many other important minerals.
+Body fluids, such as blood, plasma (yellow-colored liquid in the blood), and interstitial fluid (fluid between cells) are like seawater – see The Importance of Good Ocean Sea Salt in the Diet – and they contain high concentrations of sodium chloride, which is salt, along with many other important minerals.

-Macro means large, so macrominerals are those your body requires in larger amounts, i.e. 100 mg (milligrams) or more
+- Macro means large, therefore macrominerals are minerals your body requires in amounts of 200 mg or more daily

 Here’s How to Obtain All of the Electrolytes (Minerals) Needed Every Day